 The free result is built for fast orientation.
 It introduces the dominant pattern, overall energy balance, and a short summary statement that gives the user an immediate read on the profile.

-That makes it useful for first contact, comparison between Seers, or checking whether a specific theme feels relevant before spending more time.
+That makes it useful for first contact, comparison between readers, or checking whether a specific theme feels relevant before spending more time.

 2. What the deep report adds